laminas-api-tools/documentation/recipes/join-tables.md

 - A result set prototype instance.
 - A `Sql` instance to use as a prototype.

-zf-apigility generally provides the first four arguments only, and supplies a `null` value for the third.
+api-tools generally provides the first four arguments only, and supplies a `null` value for the third.
 We'll do similarly in the factory we create.

 ```php